 In one of her last paintings, Artemisia Gentileschi uses herself as the subject matter for the painting.
 She shows herself as a painter with her palette and quick brushstrokes.

 The brown background symbolizes a black canvas or her unfinished work as an artist.
-The painting depicts a rare female scene when women rarely had any jobs, left alone a well-known artist who had commissions to paint.
+The painting depicts a rare female scene when women rarely had any jobs, let alone a well-known artist with commissions to paint.

 Many have seen this painting of her statement that women could be artists and be successful.